Detection of standing internal gravity waves in experiments with convection over a wavy heated wall: Introduction

 This paper is organized as follows.
-In Section II we determine the frequencies of the standing internal gravity waves in stably stratified flow.
-In Section III we describe the experimental set-up and instrumentation.
-The results of laboratory study and comparison with the theoretical predictions are presented in Section IV.
+In Section II we present theoretical analysis which allows us to determine the frequencies of the standing internal gravity waves in stably stratified flow.
+In Section III we describe the experimental set-up and instrumentation for laboratory study of the internal gravity waves.
+The results of the laboratory experiments are discussed in Section IV.
 Finally, conclusions are drawn in Section V.